 The drain pipes will terminate on the retaining walls’ back surface and will not extend into the fill.
 The free inner end of the pipe must be provided with two layers of wire mesh and coarse aggregate, to prevent the movement of backfill material into the pipe.

 However, if the drain pipes are not terminated on the back surface of the retaining wall and extend into the fill materials, it is recommended to make a porous to the extended part of the drain pipes.
-These porous will enable the infiltration of seeped water through the drain pipe.
+These pores will enable the infiltration of seeped water through the drain pipe.
 In a similar manner to the above, the porous drain pipe shall be enclosed with a layer of wire mesh and coarse aggregate.

 Toe Protection of Retaining Wall